Personal Value • Identity • Agency • Empowerment • Finding a Job

 Episode Three - Maybe it's not them - Maybe it's me!

 Feeling out of place at work?
 If you're the only one struggling while everyone else seems fine, the problem might not be the workplace—it might be misalignment.
 This episode explores how to recognize when a job just isn’t the right fit and what to do about it.
-We also compare a the struggles of a 19th century British General, with the modern struggles of today.
+We also compare a the struggles of 19th century British General Issac Brock, with the modern struggles of today.

 Read the companion blog post